 AHA Hockey offers Minnesota's premier adult recreational hockey experience.
 The AHA Winter League is designed for players of all abilities - from Beginners to Advanced, men and women.
 Below is information on the Program and how to get registered.

 • Multiple skill levels of play, parity enforced at each level

 • 90 minute ice times; Three 17-minute, stop-time periods

 • Two USA Hockey certified referees at every game

 • 20 Regular Season games

-• Season runs late October through early April
+• Season runs November through late March with playoffs in early April

 • Includes playoffs for qualifying teams at each tier